markasoftware/anypaste/README.md

 ## Contributing

 Please, make some plugins so we can support more sites!
 If the plugins seem good enough, I may even make them built-in plugins!
 Additionally, PRs to improve "Anypaste Core" are also welcome.

+### Running Tests

+On the master branch, all the `test*.sh` files should execeute without error and all shell files should pass shellcheck (including the tests).
+The `test-plugins.sh` and `test-integration.sh` tests perform actual network requests, so are somewhat finnicky, and are not tested automatically in Github actions.
+It may be useful to run only certain tests at a time, eg `./test-plugins.sh -- test_gofile`.
+Some of the plugin tests actually download the file from the direct link and ensure it's the same as the original, but this isn't possible for all plugins, so `test-plugins.sh` is no guarantee that the plugin is working as expected.